takezoe/gitbucket-ci-plugin/README.md

 ## Build

-Run `sbt assembly` and copy generated `/target/scala-2.12/gitbucket-ci-plugin-assembply-x.x.x.jar` to `~/.gitbucket/plugins/` (If the directory does not exist, create it by hand before copying the jar).
+Run `sbt assembly` and copy generated `/target/scala-2.12/gitbucket-ci-plugin-assembply-x.x.x.jar` to `~/.gitbucket/plugins/` (If the directory does not exist, create it by hand before copying the jar), or just run `sbt install`.

 ## Release Notes